What Do Vampire Bats Eat? The Surprising Truth About Their Diet

 • humans (rarely)

-A hungry bat will find a potential host using thermoception, usually in total darkness.
-They only come out at night and hunt when their hosts are usually asleep.
-This makes it less likely they will be caught.
-When they land, they never land on their host as to avoid waking them up.
-Once they are close, they use a heat-seeking adapted nose to locate warm spots on the skin and sheer away hair with their canine and cheek teeth.
-Once the skin is revealed, they use razor-sharp incisor teeth to make a 7×8 mm cut.
-Their upper teeth don’t have enamel to keep them as sharp as possible.
-Museum handlers have been known to cut themselves just from handling their skulls.
+Once they are close, they use a heat-sensitive nose to locate warm spots on the skin and shear away hair with their premolars.
+When the skin is exposed, they use razor-sharp incisor teeth to make a cut about 0.20 inches deep.
+Their upper teeth lack enamel to ensure they stay as sharp as possible.
+Museum handlers have reportedly cut themselves simply by handling vampire bat skulls.

 Once the skin has been cut, their saliva has enzymatic compounds that slow clotting and slightly numb the area.
 With the cut numbed and freely bleeding, the bat then places its channeled tongue under the cut and laps up the blood.
 In a single sitting, a vampire bat can drink 20 grams of blood or about half its body weight.
-With a rapid digestive system to aid in flight, the bat is able to urinate excess weight and take off.
+Due to a rapid digestive system, the bat can quickly urinate excess fluid and take off.

-Vampire bats are in a family known as “New World leaf-nosed bats”.
-Within this family are bats that feed on nectar, pollen, fruit, meat, and insects, as well as blood.
-Vampire bats evolved within this family, although hematophagy isn’t a common path in the animal kingdom abroad due to how difficult it is to biologically overcome.
-Often, mammals need to overcome iron poisoning, excess protein, and excess liquid to ever path into hematophagy.
+Vampire bats are in a family known as “New World leaf-nosed bats.”
+Within this family are bats that feed on nectar, pollen, fruit, meat, insects, and blood.
+Vampire bats evolved within this family, although hematophagy is rare in the animal kingdom because it is biologically challenging.
+Mammals need adaptations to overcome iron poisoning, excess protein, and excess liquid to evolve into sanguivores.

-There are a few theories that explain how vampire bats specialized in hematophagy.
-Recent research points towards the first ancestors being insect eaters.
-This would discount the various origin theories rooted in fruit, meat, and nectar-eating bats.
-It’s possible that the ancient ancestors of vampire bats originally fed on insects that fed on the wounds of large animals.
+There are several theories that explain how vampire bats became specialized in hematophagy.
+Recent research points towards their ancestors being insect eaters.
+It’s possible that the ancient ancestors of vampire bats originally fed on insects that themselves fed on the wounds of large animals.
 Over time, they slowly adapted to feed on the animals themselves.
 Another potential theory is that the earliest bats fed on other ectoparasites (ticks, fleas, and lice) and developed the ability to tolerate blood through their prey.

 What Do Vampire Bats Eat? - vampire bats aren't dangerous to humans

-Vampire bats can prey on humans, but it is rare and usually harmless.
+Vampire bats occasionally prey on humans, but it is rare, and they are usually harmless.

 About the Author